Prag8855/aab/content/guides/english-cinemas-berlin.md

 ---
 Title: Cinemas with English movies in Berlin
-Short_title: Where to watch movies in English?
+Short_title: Where to watch movies in English
 Description: This guide helps you find cinemas that play movies in English in Berlin.
 Date_created: 2017-09-28
 Related_places: